pkudzia/pkudzia.github.io/_publications/CO-1.md

 ---
-title: "A uni-lateral soft exosuit for the paretic ankle can reduce compensations related to post stroke gait"
+title: "COP 1 | A uni-lateral soft exosuit for the paretic ankle can reduce compensations related to post stroke gait"
 collection: publications
 permalink: /publication/CO-1
 date: 1980-01-01